Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Jenner

-There are 26 mountain huts & alpine pastures in Berchtesgaden National Park, positioned in tranquil scenery, offering warm accommodation and delicious mountain food for a wholesome hiking experience.
+Berchtesgaden National Park also boasts 26 mountain huts and alpine pastures, each offering a peaceful retreat and delicious, hearty meals.
 You can learn more about the park’s hiking trails, flora, fauna, and history through this flyer from Berchtesgaden National Park.

-Jenner is a mountain peak belonging to Goll massif, which throughout the years, has become a famous ski resort and hiking destination for tourists and travelers alike.
-At 1,874 meters above sea level, Jenner offers a panorama of the Watzmann Massif, overlooking Konigsee below.
+Located within the Goll Massif, Jenner is a mountain peak that has become a renowned skiing and hiking destination for both tourists and travelers over the years.
+Standing tall at 1,874 meters above sea level, Jenner offers a stunning view of the Watzmann Massif, with a bird’s eye view of Konigsee below.

 Obersee, Berchtesgaden, Germany